Philocoder93/bootstrap-mini-lesson/readme.md

 ## Learning Objectives

 - Explain the benefits (and shortcomings) of using a design framework.
-- Describe the use cases for Bootstrap as a library versus as a framework.
-- List 10 useful classes from the Bootstrap library.
+- List useful classes from the Bootstrap library.

 ## Intro